 Your cart is empty!

-While you might have heard some rumors that composting may smell or attract bugs, that’s simply untrue when you learn the basic dos and don’ts.
+While you may have heard some rumors that composting attracts bugs or gives off an unpleasant odor, learning the basic dos and don’ts will help you avoid any icky outcomes.
 Follow these easy tips to get your compost off on the right track.

 Tips adapted from the Environmental Protection Agency.